 There comes a quick “Hold still now!” as you actually see the needle approaching…then can “see” the medication enter your eye & spread itself around.

-Very similar to watching oil get poured into oil, except it’s happening in your eyeball!
+Very similar to watching oil get poured into water, except it’s happening in your eyeball!

 Lemme tell ya, you have not lived until…